data-apis/array-api/spec/API_specification/creation_functions.md

 -   **x**: _&lt;array&gt;_

     -   input array from which to derive the output array shape.
-If `dtype` is not provided, the output array data type must be inferred from `x`.

 -   **dtype**: _Optional\[ TODO ]_

     -   output array data type.
+If `dtype` is `None`, the output array data type must be inferred from `x`.
 Default: `None`.

 #### Returns